NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: NICE: NoIsy label CorrEction

 \textbf{Training of Neg-NSD.} To train the classification branch and confidence branch, we combine predicted probabilities $\bm{p}_i$ and corresponding target probability distribution $\bm{y}_i$, \ie,

 where $\bm{p'}_i$ is the adjusted probabilities by confidence $c_i$.
-The motivation of Eq.~\eqref{eq:2} is that if the model is given a chance to ask for a hint of the ground-truth probability with some penalty, the model will definitely choose to ask for the hint if it is not confident about its output (\ie, $c_i$ is small).
+The motivation of Eq.~\eqref{eq:2} is that\shr{, given the opportunity to request a hint of the ground-truth probability with some penalty,} the model will definitely choose to seek the hint if it \shr{lacks confidence in} its output (\ie, $c_i$ is small).
 And the training objective for Neg-NSD consists of a weighted cross-entropy loss and a regularization penalty loss:

-where $p'_{ij}$ and $y_{ij}$ are the $j$-th elements of $\bm{p'}_i$ and $\bm{y}_i$, respe-ctively. $w_j$ is the reciprocal of the frequency of the $j$-th predi-cate category, which mitigates the impact of the long-tail issues on confidence.
+where $p'_{ij}$ and $y_{ij}$ are the $j$-th elements of $\bm{p'}_i$ and $\bm{y}_i$, respectively. $w_j$ is the reciprocal of the frequency of the $j$-th predicate category, which mitigates the impact of the long-tailed issues on confidence.
 The penalty loss is used to prevent the network from always choosing $c=0$ and using a ground-truth probability distribution to minimize the task loss.